The Great American Cross-Country Road Race

-The Great American Cross-Country Road Race (UK re-release title: American Road Race) is a racing video game written by Alex DeMeo for the Atari 8-bit family and published by Activision in 1985.
+The Great American Cross-Country Road Race (UK re-release title: American Road Race) is a racing video game written by Alex DeMeo for Atari 8-bit computers and published by Activision in 1985.
 It was ported to the Apple II and Commodore 64.
-The game is in part an adaptation of an earlier Activision game Enduro, created for the Atari 2600 console, but with design, graphics and sound expanded to fit the capabilities of the more powerful computers.
+The game is in part an adaptation of an earlier Activision game, Enduro, created for the Atari 2600 console, but with design, graphics and sound expanded to fit the capabilities of the more powerful computers.

 Gameplay

 The game puts the player in the position of a driver of a high-performance car, racing across the United States while passing through its major cities.
 Obstacles include weather, road conditions, limited fuel, and the highway patrol.
 The changing time of day affects gameplay, because the other cars drive faster at night.

 Players are given the option of choosing their routes from city to city, allowing them to, for example, take a northern route through the snowy Midwest.

 Every route has its own scoreboard for the top ten fastest times to complete each route.